alandefreitas/small/README.md

 Access to codepoints is provided with an inline lookup-table trick that allows us to access codepoints in `O(log m)` time, where `m` is the number of multibyte code points in the strings.
 When there are no multibyte codepoints in the string, the string works as usual and no extra memory is required for the table.

-## Associative containers
+## Sets and Maps

 The small set/map classes use a more cache-friendly flat set/map and all other optimizations mentioned above for internal algorithms.
-As with the other containers a custom template parameter can be used to define the number of inline elements in the container.
+As with other small containers, a custom template parameter can be used to define the number of inline elements in the container.

-The `small::default_inline_storage` and `small::is_relocatable` traits can also be defined for custom types, and all the usual set/map, ordered/unordered, uni/multi variants are also implemented:
+The `small::default_inline_storage` and `small::is_relocatable` trait can also be defined for custom types, and all the usual set/map, ordered/unordered, uni/multi variants are also provided:

 ```cpp
 --8<-- "examples/associative.cpp"
 ```

-Unlike a `small::vector` or `small::string`, the asymptotic time complexities of flat sets/maps is very different from the `std::` counterparts and should only be used when they are small.
-For large containers, you can use `std` containers.
+Unlike a `small::vector` or `small::string`, the asymptotic time complexities of flat sets/maps is very different from their `std::` counterparts and should only be used when they are small.
+Because they are internally implemented as arrays, manipulating these containers cost `O(n)`.

+For large containers, you can use `std` containers with custom allocators.
 Or for efficient large containers, you can use the abseil containers, implemented as B+-trees.

 ## Community